Bigg Boss 11: Relax Guys! Salman Khan Is NOT Targeting Hina Khan & Priyank Sharma!

 Why Shilpa Is Not Questioned?

 Since the beginning, the fans are loving Shilpa.
 Yes!
-At one point, she seemed irritating (Vikas and Shilpa fight), but then, Salman had questioned her (indirectly by asking Vikas as to why is he not facing Shilpa), both of them corrected themselves, and now, they are fans' favourites.
+At one point, she seemed irritating (Vikas and Shilpa fight), but then, Salman had questioned her (indirectly by asking Vikas as to why he is not facing Shilpa), both of them corrected themselves, and now, they are fans' favourites.

 Shilpa & Arshi’s Racist Remark On Hina